-Budgets are to be realistic, detailed as appropriate and can be amended during the year to reflect actual conditions and operating expenses.
 The budget shall be presented to the executive board at the December executive board meeting and any time it is amended.

+- A. The president shall submit a budget for track rental, insurance and any other necessary and appropriate expenditures.

-A. The first vice president shall submit a budget for the year to include:
+- B. The first vice president shall submit a budget for the year to include:

 - 1. Promotional efforts

-- 2. Newsletter
+- 2. Website

 - 3. Banquet

 - 4. Race programs

 - 5. Motorcycle show

 - 6. Any other activities requiring funding

-- B. The second vice president shall submit a budget for the year to include:
+- C. The second vice president shall submit a budget for the year to include:

-- 1. Race day expenses (not including track rental, insurance, and ambulance fees)
+- 1. Race day expenses, except track rental and insurance.

-- 2. Payroll
+- 2. Pavroll

+- 3. Airfence

-- C. The third vice president shall submit a budget for trophies, timing/scoring, and registration equipment.
+- D. The third vice president shall submit a budget for trophies, timing/scoring and registration equipment.

+- E. The budget may be amended from time to time during the year by the executive board.